Kurento/kurento/source/tutorials.rst

    Java </tutorials/java/tutorial-repository>

 WebRTC statistics
 =================

-This tutorial implements a `WebRTC`:term: *loopback* and shows how to collect WebRTC statistics.
+This tutorial implements a :term:`WebRTC` *loopback* and shows how to collect WebRTC statistics.

 .. toctree::
    :maxdepth: 1